OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/overview.md

 ## Development Environment Software Requirements

-The following software are needed in the StateCU development environment and should be installed before doing [Initial Project Setup](../project-init/overview/).
+The following software are needed in the StateCU development environment and should be installed before doing [Initial Project Setup](../project-init/overview/), although the Initial Project Setup documentation generally indicates prerequisites for software that needs to be installed.
 Steps can be skipped if they have been completed previously as part of operating system setup or on other software development projects.
 Some additional software may be installed in the development files and is described in project initialization.